deniztotuk/Arenosa-SV/README.md

 This script outputs a phylip file named `alp_arenosa_pruned_c.min4.phy` which can be loaded into SplitsTree.

 SplitsTree app can be directly downloaded for MacOS, Windows or Linux from https://software-ab.cs.uni-tuebingen.de/download/splitstree6/welcome.html.

+When app is installed open the SplitsTree app.
+Then open the file by selecting `File > Open` then in the opened window find and select `alp_arenosa_pruned_c.min4.phy` then click open.

+After file is loaded to SplitsTree this initiate automatic creation of SplitNetwork which already shows phylogenetic relations between populations.

+To construct a phylogenetic tree select `Tree` tab and choose appropriate tree building algorithm for your study.
+For this study we have choosen `NJ` method.

+After tree is constructed to see confidence levels bootstrap algorithm was can be run by `Analysis > Bootstrap Tree`.